Kitware/CMake/Help/command/file.rst

       .. versionadded:: 3.30

       Specify minimum TLS version for ``https://`` URLs.
+      If this option is not specified, the value of the :variable:`CMAKE_TLS_VERSION` variable will be used instead.
+      See that variable for allowed values.

     ``TLS_VERIFY <ON|OFF>``
       Specify whether to verify the server certificate for ``https://`` URLs.